jzblee/over_ez/README.md

 3. Fill out the information for each event.
 You can use the sign-up sheets and calendars to populate these sections.
 The "SPECIAL EVENTS" section is for notable occasions such as the Pledge Ceremony, Overnighter, and Initiations.
 4. Add committees and their meeting locations, and links to minutes, in the final two sections.
 5. As you're adding information in the panel on the left, the preview on the right will automatically update.
 If you can't send the digest out just yet, click "Save" at the top of the page to open a menu with three options: saving the digest information to your browser's internal storage, to be restored the next time you load the page, and saving the digest information to the server, in which case you may later recall it with the Open menu.
 Only one digest may be saved for each date.

-## Publication
-1. As you're adding information in the panel on the left, the preview on the right will automatically update.
-If you can't send the digest out just yet, click "Save" at the top of the page.
-This will open a menu with three options: saving the digest information to your browser's internal storage, to be restored the next time you load the page, and saving the digest information to the server, in which case you may later recall it with the Open menu.
-Only one digest may be saved for each date.
-2. Once you're done, you may copy and paste the formatted preview into an email client (Apple Mail works very well for sending messages with HTML code).
-3. Send the digest out to the brotherhood!
+6. Once you're done entering all the details, click "Save" at the top of the page, and choose the option to "Save to server and PUBLISH".
+This will save the digest information, and then send an email message using the settings in `render.js`.

 ## Future Work
-- Handle digest distribution on the server instead of on the client
-    - Requires mailer
 - Reinstate digest CSS linking
 - Improve digest editor usage
     - Add quick day-of-week selectors